 This actor will scan the Amazon website items for specific keywords and will automatically extract all available pages with those keywords for you.
 It will enable you to scrape even a large e-commerce website like Amazon in an efficient and timely manner.
 You can find reasons why scraping e-commerce websites is the future, and ideas how you can capitalize on that data on our E-commerce and Retail page.
 This video will tell you everything you need to know about how to scrape Amazon with our actor.
 But if that isn’t enough, here are two sets of step-by-step instructions.

-Zillow Scraper is a popular scraper for extracting data about homes from Zillow.com.
+This tool is a popular scraper for extracting data about homes from apartments.com.
 It allows you to search homes in any location and extract detailed information about each one.
-Web scraping is used heavily not only for Zillow specifically, but in the real estate industry in general - to predict trends, make better investment decisions, automate real estate marketing, and create new products.
-You can read on how one talented student used this scraper specifically to analyze the tax rates on the American real estate market.
+Web scraping is used heavily not only for apartments.com specifically, but in the real estate industry in general - to predict trends, make better investment decisions, automate real estate marketing, and create new products.
+You can read about how one talented student used our real estate scraper to analyze the tax rates in the American real estate market.

 This Search Engine Optimization tool is created to carry out an automatic SEO audit on any website: it will find broken links, missing images, and will provide information about possible page improvements.
 You can’t create a good website or even good content these days without being backed up by data like this.
 Discover how one company has adjusted the concept of our SEO Audit scraper to their needs and enhanced their workflow with keyword-powered research.
 Check out our set of scrapers created specifically to perform SEO checks.

 Google Trends API to scrape data from Google Trends can extract data for multiple search terms listed in a Google Sheet, define time ranges to get results at a higher frequency, select categories, and specify geographical locations.